HardKoreG/chrome_extensions/Remove-Redirects/README.md

 <pre>
 Developer's HUB / Changelog

+1.9.9.9
++ adding patterns to remove several kinds-of redirects from OpenSubtitles website.

 1.9.9.8
 * not using mutation-observing anymore
 * no-longer handling '[data-href]' since some pages uses them for other stuff.